danielaparker/jsoncons/acknowledgements.md

 system for posix systems, adding GCC to list of supported compilers, bug fixes, Android fix)

-- Cory Fields (code cleanup)
+- [Cory Fields](https://github.com/theuni) for fixing warnings about unused variables

 - Vitaliy Gusev (reported error in json object operator[size_t i])

-- Alex Merry (reported errors with "typename" keyword experienced with gcc and providing fixes for 0.95.)
+- [Alex Merry](https://github.com/amerry) for reporting errors with "typename" keyword experienced with gcc and providing workaround for gcc 4.8 regex issues.

 - Ignatov Serguei (reported issues experienced with gcc for 0.95 and 0.96 candidate and helped fix them)

-- Milan Burda for fix for clang build error
+- [Milan Burda](https://github.com/miniak) for fix for clang build error

-- Peter Tissen, for reporting and suggesting a fix for get(name,default_val)
+- [Peter Tissen](https://github.com/Bigpet), for reporting and suggesting a fix for get(name,default_val)

 - Tom Bass for assistance with clang build errors

 - Andrey Alifanov and Amit Naik for failing test cases for JSON Path

-- Yuri Plaksyuk for contributing an extension to JsonPath to allow filter expressions over a single object.
+- [Yuri Plaksyuk](https://github.com/yplaksyuk) for contributing an extension to JsonPath to allow filter expressions over a single object.

-- Nikolay Amiantov for fixing compilation errors and warnings by GCC and Clang, adding read support for std::array and, most appreciated, adding Travis CI configuration.
+- [Nikolay Amiantov](https://github.com/abbradar) for fixing compilation errors and warnings by GCC and Clang, adding read support for std::array and, most appreciated, adding Travis CI configuration.